cartigli/vault/xsorted()/III SQL/VIIII Joins.md

 ```

 RIGHT JOIN
-The same as a left join but the direction of the comparison is swapped.
+The same as a left join but the Join types of the comparison and position of the products are swapped.

 ```tikz
 \begin{document}